-The Director of Finance is responsible for drawing up a timetable for the audit of the financial accounts and will advise the staff and the external auditors accordingly.
-A joint meeting of the Audit and Corporate Development Committees, chaired by the Chair of the Audit Committee, will review the annual College Financial Statements.
-On their recommendation, the annual College Financial Statements will be submitted to the Board of Management for approval.
+The Director of Finance and Estates is responsible for drawing up a timetable for the audit of the financial accounts and will advise the staff and the external auditors accordingly.
+A joint meeting of the Audit and Risk and Corporate Development Committees, chaired by the Chair of the Audit and Risk Committee, will review the College Financial Statements.

-13.2 SFC
+On their recommendation, the College Financial Statements will be submitted to the Board of Management for approval.

+13.2 Scottish Funding Council (SFC)